 "If you liked your Cavali distinctly Latin in temperament, then the Lancia Delta S4 Stradale was the ultimate in musky Italian testosterone.
-Lancia built the obligatory 200 road-going versions of the S4 Group B monster - and we reckon of ALL "
+Lancia built the obligatory 200 road-going versions of the S4 Group B monster, and we reckon that, of ALL "

 New Lancia Delta